-Suspension should be treated very seriously, and not be imposed lightly.
-The decision to suspend should only be taken after seeking an explanation from the employee and affording the employee an opportunity to comment.
-Once a suspension is imposed, it should be no longer than is absolutely necessary for the purposes of carrying out the investigation if that was the reason it was imposed.
+Suspension should be treated very seriously and not imposed lightly.
+The decision to suspend should only be taken after seeking an explanation from the employee and affording them an opportunity to comment.
+Once a suspension is imposed, it should be no longer than is absolutely necessary for the purpose it was imposed, such as if it was to carry out an investigation.
 It should only be imposed where no other alternatives to suspension are feasible.

-In order for the employer to have the power to suspend an employee it must be procedurally justifiable and accords with the rules of natural justice.
-Furthermore it would be advisable, albeit not legally required, to include the employer's right to suspend in the employment agreement.
-The reason for including in the employment agreement is because in the past, employers have experienced problems at Employment Relations Authority investigations if they suspend without the right in writing.
+In order for the employer to have the power to suspend an employee, it must be procedurally justifiable and accord with the rules of natural justice.
+It is also advisable, though not legally required, to include the employer's right to suspend in the employment agreement.
+Employers have experienced problems at Employment Relations Authority investigations if they suspend without the right established in writing.
 Unless the employment agreement permits otherwise, the employee must be suspended on pay.

-If there is no express contractual provision authorising suspension it can only be justified where the employer has good reason to believe that the employee's continued presence in the workplace will or may give rise to some other significant issue.
-For example it may be a threat to the health and safety of others or there is a real risk of sabotage to the company.
+If there is no express contractual provision authorising suspension, it can only be justified where the employer has good reason to believe that the employee's continued presence in the workplace will/may give rise to some other significant issue.
+For example, it may be a threat to the health and safety of others, or there is a real risk of sabotage to the company.

-If the employment agreement stipulates conditions and/or a procedure to be followed for suspension, it will be a breach of that agreement for which the employer may be liable, if they are not followed.
-The power to suspend an employee during discipline is considered by the courts to be:
+If the employment agreement stipulates conditions and/or a procedure required for suspension, not following it is a breach of the agreement.

+The courts consider the power to suspend an employee during discipline:

 ... a drastic measure which if more than momentary must have a devastating effect on the officer concerned.
-The prejudice occasioned the officer by a suspension can never be assuaged even if he is ultimately vindicated at the disciplinary hearing and is then restored to office and paid his arrears of salary: Birss v Secretary for Justice [1984] 1 NZLR 513.
+The prejudice occasioned the officer by a suspension can never be assuaged even if he is ultimately vindicated at the disciplinary hearing and is then restored to office and paid his arrears of salary.
+(Birss v Secretary for Justice [1984] 1 NZLR 513)